← Back to Insights

 Eastern Europe's Wholesale Boom: The New Supply Chain Hub

 Two categories dominate the B2B resale market in Europe, and understanding the difference is the first thing every warehouse owner or distributor needs to establish.
-Stock clothing and secondhand clothing are not the same product — they have different sourcing routes, quality profiles, risk structures and buyer audiences.
+Stock clothing and secondhand clothing are not the same product.
+They travel different sourcing routes, carry different quality profiles, and attract different buyers.
+Choosing the wrong one for your market is one of the most common and expensive mistakes new wholesale operators make.

 What Is Stock Clothing?